Assault Rifles And You

 This will work for the first few chapters, but having just one real tank to take all the damage will quickly become unviable in later chapters.
 It's also suboptimal because the rifle will be mostly useless in fights involving evasive enemies.

-Starting with 4N or so, you'll want the night royalty (with Val substituting OTs-14 if necessary) for the ARs, and the rifle replaced with a molotov SMG:
+Starting with 4N or so, you'll want the night royalty (or other good FP-buffing ARs) for the ARs, and the rifle replaced with a molotov SMG:

-This gives you decent DPS against both armoured and scout formations (molotovs ignore armour and evasion), while havin two SMGs lets you spread damage better, making tanking much easier.
+This gives you decent DPS against both armoured and scout formations, while having two SMGs lets you spread damage better, making tanking much easier.
 It's still recommended to invest into at least one rifle echelon, they're much better at dealing with armour regardless.

 Author: Chiaki Matsuda